shader-slang/slang/docs/user-guide/a1-06-spirv-target-specifics.md

 ### -fvk-use-scalar-layout, -force-glsl-scalar-layout
 Make data accessed through ConstantBuffer, ParameterBlock, StructuredBuffer, ByteAddressBuffer and general pointers follow the 'scalar' layout when targeting GLSL or SPIRV.
+These options will be applied globally.
+If you need to apply a different buffer layout for indivisual StructuredBuffer, you can specify the layout as a second generic argument to StructuredBuffer.
+E.g., StructuredBuffer<T, Std140Layout>

 ### -fvk-use-gl-layout
 Use std430 layout instead of D3D buffer layout for raw buffer load/stores.